First Time in Bangkok ? Here's What You Need to Know

-You can order drinks in bars, clubs and restaurants outside of this hours but you can’t buy alcohol to go in shops or bars.
+You can order drinks in bars, clubs, and restaurants outside of these hours but you can’t buy alcohol to go to shops or bars.

 For more recommendations on what to do in Bangkok, have a look at the rest of my blog.

 I've got a ton of posts and recommendations about what to do in the city and places/activities you must try.